-- 1. AI enables further (extensive-margin) automation, increasing I. Such automation could be triggered either because AI reduces the cost of capital for some marginal tasks (i.e., tasks slightly above I) or increases the effectiveness of machinery or algorithms performing some marginal tasks, thus raising $\gamma_K(z)$ for some z above I. Obvious examples of this type of automation include generative AI tools such as large language models taking over simple writing, translation and classification tasks as well as somewhat more complex tasks related to customer service and information provision, or computer vision technologies taking over image recognition and classification tasks. - 2.
-AI can generate new task complementarities, raising the productivity of labor in tasks it is performing.9 For example, AI could provide better information to workers, directly increasing their productivity.
-This possibility could be modeled as AI reducing the cost of complementary capital $k_C(z)$ in some tasks z > I in the more general formulation in footnote 8.
-Alternatively, AI could automate some subtasks (such as providing readymade subroutines to computer programmers) and simultaneously enable humans to
+- 1. AI enables further (extensive-margin) automation, increasing I. Such automation could be triggered either because AI reduces the cost of capital for some marginal tasks (i.e. tasks slightly above I) or increases the effectiveness of machinery or algorithms performing some marginal tasks, thus raising $\gamma_K(z)$ for some z above I. Obvious examples of this type of automation include generative AI tools, such as LLMs, that are taking over simple writing, translation and classification tasks, as well as somewhat more complex tasks related to customer service and information provision, or computer vision technologies taking over image recognition and classification tasks. - 2.
+AI can generate new task complementarities, raising the productivity of labour in tasks it is performing.
+For example, AI could provide better information to workers, directly increasing their productivity.
+This possibility could be modelled as AI reducing the cost of complementary capital $k_C(z)$ in some tasks z > I in the more general formulation in footnote 8.
+Alternatively, AI could automate some subtasks (such as providing ready-made subroutines to computer programmers) and ously enable humans to specialize in other subtasks, where their performance improves.
+This channel would require the explicit modelling of the range of subtasks making up each task.
+In this case, new AI technologies would perform some of these subtasks and do so with sufficiently high productivity, so that the subtask-level displacement would be weaker than the productivity gains, expanding the demand for labour and the marginal productivity of labour in these tasks.
+The possibility that the productivity effect could be larger than the displacement effect and expand labour demand is the same as in the basic models of automation, as exposited in Acemoglu and Restrepo (2018, 2019b).
+Even more interestingly, AI may enable workers to specialize in the non-automated subtasks and raise their expertise in these activities (e.g. when humans spend less time in writing standard subroutines, they can become better at other parts of programming).
+I represent task complementarities by an increase in $\gamma_I(z)$ in some tasks $z \leq I$, or when they happen in all tasks, by an increase in A_L .

-9I refer to this channel as "tasks complementarities," rather than "labor augmentation," because it can alter the distribution of subtasks workers perform and complement worker productivity in some of these subtasks, and also because "augmentation" is sometimes used to refer to the introduction of complementary activities for labor, such as new tasks, which have very distinct effects, as I explain.
+9 I refer to this channel as 'tasks complementarities', rather than 'labor augmentation', because it can alter the distribution of subtasks and complement worker productivity in some of these subtasks, and also because 'augmentation' is sometimes used to refer to the introduction of complementary activities for labour, such as new tasks, which have very distinct effects, as I explain.